HugoOliveiraThor/Maps-react-native/README.md

 * In propertie ScrollView we used the function onMomentumScrollEnd that tell us how many scrolls we give
 * We work with propertie mapView.animateToCoordinate to animate when we select places in map

-### This is just a simple example how to use react-native-maps ,the library offer a lot more .
+### This is just a simple example how to use react-native-maps, the library offer a lot more .